Upgrades

 - Get the current

-settings - Verify the two clusters are compatible (
+shared_preload_librariessettings - Verify the two clusters are compatible (

-) - Print the result of the pg_upgrade check
+pg_upgrade --check) - Print the result of the pg_upgrade check

 - Get the current